elias-at-chalmers/mop-lecture_notes-mirror/lecture03_assembly2.md

 The word "Link" in these mnemonics means that we store the return address, so that we can return from the jump later.

-There are two versions of the jump and link instruction because the simpler one, `jal`, only allows us to jump a certain offset (which is limited to +/- 500KB) from the current value of `pc`.
+There are two versions of the jump and link instruction because the simpler one, `jal`, only allows us to jump a certain offset (which is limited to +/- 1MB) [^1] from the current value of `pc`.
 Since our SRAM (where the code normally resides) is only 64KB in size, that is not normally a problem for us.
 However, if we need to jump to code in FLASH memory, the distance would be too far for `jal` so we must put our address into a separate register, and then use `jalr`, instead.
 There are other reasons for using `jalr` which we will encounter shortly.

+[^1]: 💡 **Note:** *If you are very awake, you might have noticed that a 20-bit offset should only allow us to jump +/- 0.5MB.
+However, since all instructions are guaranteed to be 2-byte aligned, the offset in the machine instruction is multiplied by 2 before being added to `pc`.*

 ### Jump
 Sometimes, all we want to do is jump to some other part of the code.
 Let's say you want to make an LED lamp blink continuously as soon as you start your machine.
 Consider the example below: